Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 Create dynamic QR codes

-Dynamic QR codes bring with them many benefits that will help you avoid most QR code problems.
+Dynamic QR codes offer numerous benefits to help you avoid most QR code problems.

-For example, the information on a QR code can be edited even after the code is generated.
+For example, the information on a QR code can be edited even after it has been generated.
 This allows you to fix broken links or update your content immediately and in the future.

 Optimize QR code content for smartphones

-Since QR codes are mostly scanned using smartphones, the content you embed into them should at least be optimized for these devices.
+Since QR codes are primarily scanned using smartphones, the content you embed in them should be optimized for these devices at a minimum.

 To avoid this example of common QR code mistakes, you have to make your landing pages or websites mobile-friendly.